VCGithubCode/access-granted/README.md

 ### Acknowledgements

 - Special Thank You Note for Hackathon Organizers

+- Bootstrap Team for their responsive framework.

+- OpenDyslexic project for the dyslexia-friendly font.

+- Community testers who provided valuable feedback.

 - Our team also deserves special mention as a whole.
 We learned a lot from each other, dove headfirst into new technologies, and were helpful in times of need to resolve coding issues.: